 The importance of pre-planning for the choice of booms and all of the associated equipment cannot be underestimated.

-This boom has a world wide reputation as being one of the strongest and easy to work with booms around.
+This boom right has a world wide reputation as being one of the strongest and easy to work with booms around.
 The diagram shows the different sizes of boom this manufacturer produces from 910mm to 2mtr.

 They do produce this type of boom to 3.5mtrs specifically for the Norwegian sector of the North Sea, this was produced after the diagram was made.